Protecting families from the economic impact of COVID-19

 UNICEF and the World Bank are helping the government strengthen the programme’s impact by connecting families to critical information and social services, including those on gender-based violence.

 Thailand is working hard to control the spread of COVID-19, but it is already clear that the economic and social impact on the country’s most vulnerable families is severe.
 With the Thai economy projected to shrink by close to 8 per cent this year, UNICEF and partners have advocated for measures to soften the impact of the crisis on children and families.
-As a result, the government is providing a three-month top-up to recipients of cash transfer programmes, benefitting around 8 million families, including Tukka’s.
+As a result, the government is providing a three-month top-up to recipients of cash transfer programmes, benefitting around 8 million families, including Tukta’s.

-“My children must have a better chance than I did for proper schooling, and this money will help their education,” Tukka says of the additional 1,000 baht (US$32) per month she receives under the programme.
+“My children must have a better chance than I did for proper schooling, and this money will help their education,” Tukta says of the additional 1,000 baht (US$32) per month she receives under the programme.

 Before the pandemic, Wasana and her family lived a relatively comfortable middle-class life in Colombo.
 But a stringent curfew aimed at stopping the spread of the coronavirus turned the small family’s import business – and their lives – upside down.
 As business evaporated, so too did their savings.
 Forced to cut back on food, Wasana says she became desperate, even turning to social media to sell some of their furniture.